Lima Airport Tips

 Lounges are still closed

 The food court has plenty of options but not enough seating.
 If the ones around the center are all full, look farther around the edges, where you’ll find TGI Friday’s and Starbucks.
+My favorite restaurants in the domestic terminal are Sakamoto and Tanta because they’re the only ones with decent vegetarian options.

 There is only one bookshop after security and it has a very limited selection of books in English.